Curtin-Open-Knowledge-Initiative/oa-book-geography/templates/paper.md

 A number of different averages is calculated in this study.
 This includes overall averages and averages restricted to certain categories (such as downloads per book in a certain strata, or average number of downloads from a certain country).
 Where appropriate, 95% confidence intervals are also provided.
-We use the Gini coefficient to measure the geographic diversity of downloads by following closely the codes available from https://zhiyzuo.github.io/Plot-Lorenz/.
+We use the Gini coefficient to measure the geographic diversity of downloads by the approach of https://zhiyzuo.github.io/Plot-Lorenz/.

 Length of a book can be a potential factor for its level of usage.
 In particular, we would like to examine whether